webjetcms/webjetcms/docs/en/install/setup/README.md

 DROP TABLE stat_views;
 ```

 Close the tab in which you have the conversion.
-In the original window, go to [Users -\&gt; List of users](http://localhost/admin/v9/users/user-list/), using the left menu navigation.
+In the original window, go to [Users -> List of users](http://localhost/admin/v9/users/user-list/), using the left menu navigation.

 ![](./users.png)